 b.
 Draw a picture

-An intricate little drawing on the back goes a long way to help you remember what the word was about, especially if the drawing involves the word itself.
+A little drawing on the back goes a long way to help you remember what the word was about, especially if the drawing involves the word itself.
 So for example for “bellicose”, you could draw a guy with a big ‘belly’ waving a big gun around, to show that he is “warlike”.

 c.
-Create a context to the real world
+Create real world context

 2. Organize them

-With flashcards a good idea is to break them up into sub groups depending on how well you know the words.
-So for example:
+With flashcards a good idea is to break them up into sub-groups depending on how well you know the words.
+So, for example:

-Group 3 would be words that you’ve never seen before; you’re looking at them and thinking “wow, that’s English!” – you don’t know them.
+Group 3 would be words that you’ve never seen before; you’re looking at them and thinking “wow, that’s English?”—you don’t know them.